2016 Albanian Cup final: Laçi

 James Adeniyi was the main instrument in Laçi's run to the final, scoring five goals in three appearances, including a hat-trick in a 3–2 win over Bylis Ballsh.

 Laçi, of Albanian Superliga, entered the tournament in the first round, against Besa Kavajë of Albanian First Division.
 The first leg in Besa Stadium, on 16 September 2015, ended in a 3–1 convincing win for Laçi, with manager Armando Cungu who used his best eleven to secure the qualify fast.
 In the returning leg two week later, Laçi drew 1–1 by using players which were not used too much in the league.
 Dardan Vuthaj scored the only goal of his team in the 82nd minute.

 In the second round, Laçi played their fellow relegation league strugglers Bylis Ballsh.
 They played the first leg on 21 October which ended in a goalless draw.
 In the returning leg, however, Laçi won 3–2 thanks to a James Adeniyi hat-trick; Stipe Buljan also scored an own goal in the first half.

-Laçi met Partizani Tirana in the quarter-finals, a repeat of the last year's quarter-final.
+Laçi met Partizani Tirana in the quarter-finals, a repeat of last year's quarter-final.
 On 23 January at Laçi Stadium, they won 2–0 with second-half strikes of James Adeniyi.
 In the returning leg on 17 February, the "Red Bulls" won, 1–0, at home thanks to the goal of Xhevahir Sukaj, but Laçi managed to progress into the semi-final for the second consecutive season.

 In the semi-finals, Laçi met Skënderbeu Korçë, and won, 1–0, in the home leg on 6 April; Marko Ćetković scored the lone goal in the second half.
 In the returning leg two weeks later, Skënderbeu won 2–1 but thanks to Ćetković's temporary equalizer goal, Laçi were able to secure a spot in the final thanks to the away goal rule.